swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 int []            // Array type e.g. [|1;2;3|]
 {% endhighlight %}

 * **The option type**.
 This is a simple wrapper for objects that might be missing.
 There are two cases: `Some` and `None`.
-In function signatures, they have their own “`option`” keyword:
+In function signatures, they have their own "`option`" keyword:

 {% highlight fsharp %}
 int option        // Some(1)